 Start with Instagram if you’re selling fashion.
 Facebook if you’re selling funny t-shirts.
-AdWords if you’re selling trips to luxury resorts in Africa.
+Google Ads if you’re selling trips to luxury resorts in Africa.
 And don’t forget about Bing Ads if you’re targeting the US.

 4.3 Campaigns For Brand Awareness & Visibility

 Historically, branding has always been one of the most complicated types of campaigns to track.
 It takes a longer time to show results and it’s difficult to associate specific results with the campaign.
 A branding campaign will create awareness, and people will know your name, but it doesn’t necessarily bring you immediate sales.

 When you create a new campaign, Google Ads allows you to choose the goal for your campaign (we will choose brand awareness and reach) and it guides you in what settings you’ll need to pick in order to be successful in this goal.
 To do this, go to your Google Ads Account > New Campaign > Display.